dmitry-ivanov/laravel-console-logger/README.md

 ### Database channel

-Database channel provides saving of notifications into the database.
+The database channel provides a way to save notifications in the database.

-Disabled by default, it can be easily enabled by the proper method.
+The easiest way to start using it:

 ```php
 class ExampleCommand extends Command